 What Is Chronic Depression?

 Caregiving does not directly cause depression, nor does caring for a loved one always trigger negative feelings associated with depression.
-Rather, Caregivers have many caregiving responsibilities and put so much effort into caring for their family members that it can take a heavy toll on their own health.
+However, caregivers have many responsibilities and put so much effort into caring for their family members that it can take a heavy toll on their own health.

 Who Is at Risk for Depression?

-Some individuals risk developing depression at some point in their lives.
-Caregivers, especially, are among those individuals who develop depression at twice the rate of the general population, according to the Family Caregiver Alliance.
+Caregivers are at a higher risk of developing depression at twice the rate of the general population, according to the Family Caregiver Alliance.
 Because caring for an aging relative is a high-stress, isolating job, caregivers have a higher-than-average risk of developing depression.

 Caregiver burnout, or "caregiver stress syndrome," can disguise itself as depression.

-To provide the best possible care to a family member, caregivers can neglect their physical health and emotional needs.
-The resulting feelings of caregiver stress, anger, anxiety, sadness, isolation, exhaustion, caregiver burnout—and then guilt for having these feelings—can create a heavy toll.
+To provide the best possible care to a family member, caregivers often neglect their physical health and emotional needs.
+The resulting feelings of stress, anger, anxiety, sadness, isolation, exhaustion, and guilt can take a heavy toll.

 Other Factors That Could Contribute to Chronic Depression

-Several other factors may also increase a person’s risk of developing chronic depression.
-Examples include:
+Several other factors may increase a person's risk of developing chronic depression, including:

 - A family history of depression